 The line up solidified in the mid to late 90s as The Susans enjoyed success, in Australia and abroad, on the back of watershed albums All Souls Alive and Spin The Bottle.
 Classic songs such as A Curse On You, Smokin’ Johnny Cash and Blue Skies, Blue Sea affirmed the group as impressionistic storytellers with a bent ear for melody and atmospherics.

 Much touring into the next decade ensued before the band returned to a more ‘project' based approach in the mid 2000s.
 Along with Snarski and Kakulas, the current group features long time members Mark Dawson (drums), Kiernan Box (keyboards), J.P.
 Shilo (guitar/accordion) and Graham Lee (pedal steel).

 In recent years The Blackeyed Susans have been proud to join forces with The Triffids in celebration of the work of Triffids’ singer/songwriter and Susans’ co-founder David McComb.
 The acclaimed shows have been staged in sold-out seasons across Australia and Europe.

-The Blackeyed Susans new album Close Your Eyes and See (released March 2017) is the band’s 7th studio album and their first collection of new material in over ten years.
+The Blackeyed Susans album Close Your Eyes and See, released March 2017, is the band’s seventh studio album and their first collection of new material in over ten years.
 A single called Lover or the Loved was released from it in December 2016.